Sundays, public holidays

 French trade unions

-are opposed, but a new law to allow more sunday opening is likely to be
+are opposed, but a new law to allow more sunday opening is currently

 Sunday opening in tourist locations